Firefighter 1 and 2 Academy

 These courses are offered at Sierra College.

 Program Overview and Core Values

-The required 80% academic standard for the Firefighter 1 Academy is rigorous.
+The required 80% academic standard for the Firefighter 1 and 2 Academy is rigorous.
 Candidates need to be aware at the outset that this will place extraordinary demands on their time and resources.